 - Take away taxes

 The next step is to pay the government!
 Taxes are of course a fact of life, so first thing to do is take away 13% from that figure to get to working numbers.
 Most companies and trades will provide a quote that includes taxes, but when dealing with individual items, usually the numbers are discussed without taxes being factored in.
+Make sure that whatever quotes you are getting include taxes, or to add that amount in.

-- Set as your reserve fund
+- Set up your reserve fund

 Much like the idea of paying yourself first by putting away savings, setting aside your reserve or emergency fund up front makes sure that you are starting your process on the right track.
 Believe me, you’ll be dipping into this fund soon enough!
 Don’t make the mistake of planning without ensuring you have this critical element of your budget included.
 A typical approach is 10% of your global budget, but can be 15% or even 20%, depending on the nature of the project and your home.
+Older homes are often full of surprises!

 - Divide things up